HRizwan1/2019-team-06f/reports/sprint-03/report.md

 2. Operating System Platform:

   * Linux - Ubuntu 16.04.5
-  * Process of secrets management: gitignore, openSSL
+  * Process of secrets management: gitignore, openSSL, SSH key
+    a.
+Gitignore - The gitignore file was created for the purpose of preventing files from being uploaded without needing to explicitly exclude them.
+Any file added to gitignore will never be included in git commits.
+Not only does this feature allow for system-specific files to be untouched, but it allows for insurance that sensitive files will never be uploaded.
+    b. openSSL -
+    c.
+SSH Key -

 3. Use of Data Store:

-  * We will be using 2 database servers ( Platform: MySQL)
+  * We are using 2 database servers ( Platform: MySQL)
   * Use of Master/Slave
-    - One of the databases will be used to store our information (Master) and this will be the database which we write to.
-This database will store some of the initial photos provided by the instructor and photos that potentially would be uploaded by users.
-As well as this server will host the user information such as name, email, usernames & passwords.
+    - One of the database which serves master is used to store our information (Master) and this database is used to write.
+The usage of this database is to store the initial photos of the users to search and to hold the photos that potentially uploaded by users.
+Not just that but also this server hosts the user information such as name, email, usernames & passwords.
-    - The other database (Slave) will be the one which we read from.
-Photos will be queried from this database using javascript media queries for pictures to display on our website and internally in the user accounts.
+    - The other database used as Slave is to read from.
+Photos are queried from this database using javascript media queries for pictures to display on our website and internally in the user accounts.

 4. Data Encryption at Rest: